wazuh/wazuh-documentation/source/user-manual/agents/restful-api/index.rst

 Using the RESTful API
 =====================

-As with the command line, certain tasks can be performed via the RESTful API.
+As with the command line, certain tasks can be performed via the Wazuh API.
 For more info about this API, check its :ref:`guide. <api>`

 .. topic:: Contents